Alaska Natives: Russian colonial period

-The greatest mortality was caused by the Aleuts' encounters with new diseases: during the first two generations (1741/1759-1781/1799 AD) of Russian contact, 80 percent of the Aleut population died from Eurasian infectious diseases.
-These had been endemic among the Europeans for centuries, but the Aleut had no immunity against the new diseases.
+The most devastating impact on the Aleut population during the initial two generations of Russian contact (1741/1759-1781/1799 AD) was the introduction of new diseases from Eurasia.
+Approximately 80% of the Aleut population perished from these infectious diseases, to which they had no immunity, unlike Europeans among whom these diseases have been endemic for centuries.

 Effects of Russian colonization

 The Russian Tsarist government expanded into Indigenous territory in present-day Alaska for its own geopolitical reasons.
 It consumed natural resources of the territory during the trading years, and Russian Orthodoxy was evangelized.
 Their movement into these populated areas of Indigenous communities altered the demographic and natural landscape.

 Historians have suggested that the Russian-American Company exploited Indigenous peoples as a source of inexpensive labor.
 The Russian-American Company not only used Indigenous populations for labor during the fur trade, but also held some as hostages to acquire iasak.
 Iasak, a form of taxation imposed by the Russians, was a tribute in the form of otter pelts.
 It was a taxation method the Russians had previously found useful in their early encounter with Indigenous communities of Siberia during the Siberian fur trade.
 Beaver pelts were also customary to be given to fur traders upon first contact with various communities.